Tilak999/cloud-drive/README.md

 # cloud-drive-browser

 File browser app for `cloud-drive-fs`

-To run this application you need masterKey.json file which can be creating using `cloud-drive-tools` package.
+To run this application you need to get `masterKey.json` file which can be creating using script provided in `cloud-drive-tools` git repo.